Electronics 101

 • They accelerate the design and iteration stage for developing electronics.

-• They avoid multi-step procedures related to chemically stripping materials (keep reading — there’s more on this process below).
+• They avoid multi-step procedures related to chemically stripping materials (keep reading — there’s more on this process below.)

-Instead, they utilize a more streamlined process of printing only what’s needed where it is needed.
+Instead, they utilize a more streamlined process of printing only what’s needed, where it is needed.
 This approach eliminates material waste and enables users to develop and test their prototypes faster.

 Material versatility of conductive inks

-Conductive inks are comprised of a wide variety of materials, providing users with a diverse range of application compatibility.
-With various resistance thresholds and temperature ranges, conductive inks allow for compatibility with flexible and stretchable applications, on a wide variety of films and substrates.
+Conductive inks are comprised of a wide variety of functional materials, providing users with a diverse range of application compatibility.
+With various resistance thresholds and temperature ranges, conductive inks allow for compatibility with flexible and stretchable applications on a wide variety of films and substrates.
 Here are a few examples of the inks and their potential applications:

 • Silver conductive inks are easy to print and offer excellent conductivity and low resistance, making them ideal for applications requiring high flexibility.
 Typical applications where silver conductive inks are used include aerospace electronics, alternative energy solutions, biosensors, RFID tags, and automotive sensors.